- One of the common problems plaguing Windows users is when the OS gets stuck while it's updating and nothing happens.

 If you have a conventional hard drive on your computer, you can expect to wait much longer, up to an hour or more.
 But sometimes, even with the correct hardware, the updating may get stuck on the “Preparing to configure” screen.

 Fortunately, fixing this issue is fairly easy and can be done on your own.
-This guide will show you multiple methods on how to get past a stuck update screen.
+This guide will show you multiple methods on how to get past the Preparing Windows stuck screen on Windows 10 & Windows 11 devices.

 1. Restart the computer